sxmeer/vue-task-tracker-app/README.md

 ### includes basic routing

-to run the project first hit run the command "npm run server" to start the json-server and the "npm run serve"
+to run the project first hit run the command "npm run backend" to start the json-server and the "npm run serve"